metacommunities/metacommunities/publications/code_city_maynooth_sept2014/mackenzie_code_city.md

 If we look at the code-traffic generated by the 233 staff listed as the GitHub team, there is some evidence of their `git`-like activity as they write the code that constructs, augments, re-shapes or expands Github.
 The geography of their work on GitHub is still very much centred on San Francisco (followed by Portland, Chicago, Seattle, Boulder, etc.), despite claims of de-centralization.[^6]  As Thrift and French argued, geographic localities still matter greatly to code-traffic.
 But this largely localised traffic is perhaps less important than the kind of movements it entails.
 The table below offers a view on what happens as the several hundred Hubbernauts work on GitHub as a  platform.[^5] It is important to note that only some of the GitHub code appears here.
 The anchoring  repository `github/github`, the repository that contains the code for whatever GitHub becomes, remains private.

 [^5]: We can see some of what the GitHub team has been doing in GitHub repositories by running queries against the GitHub API (Application Programmer Interface) or using the GithubArchive.org archived datastream of GitHub activity.
 All of the numerical data in this paper results from such queries.
-In the case of Table 1, the query process went: find all the public repositories on which the named 'actor' works, and count the different actions they perform on those repositories.
+In the case of Figure 1, the query process went: find all the public repositories on which the named 'actor' works, and count the different actions they perform on those repositories.
 If we run this query for all 233 Hubbernauts as well as `mojombo`, then something of the network of work done on GitHub itself begins to appear.
+This assumes that the coding of Github can be seen in `git` traffic.

 [^6]: This geography refers to the 'Hubbernauts' themselves, not to Github users who are much more dispersed.